Maverick17user/electronjs-Apolon/README.md

 # electronjs-Apolon
-Descktop application for getting the general information about hardware settings.
+Desktop application for getting the general information about hardware settings.